A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Partially Observable Grid World

+We provided the model with a history of past state--action tuples as well as the full conversation history.
 We initially planned on running the same set of ablations as the fully observable case: grid sizes, complexity levels, and iso-difficulty transforms.
-We also planned on testing the following additional settings.